 There are a couple of things you can do – ask around in the channel, contact your local Level 2 judge, or contact your Regional Coordinator.

 A local player, tournament organizer, or judge is doing something that I would like to report.
 What should I do?

 If you suspect a local player of cheating, contact the Regional Coordinator and the Head Judge of the event(s) that you observed this at.
-Problems with judges can also be brought to the Regional Coordinator or reported with this form.
+Problems with judges can also be brought to the Regional Coordinator or reported with the Magic Judge Feedback form.